MaKhandare/MatCal/README.md

 MatCal includes **no trackers, analytics, or background data collection**.

-Network access is only used when importing and or syncing iCal subscriptions.
+Network access is only used when importing and syncing iCal subscriptions.

 ## Design